-As interest rates trend around historically low levels in the U.S., now may be a good time to review how you are allocating your monthly income to savings, expenses and long-term financial plans.
+As interest rates rise in the U.S., now may be a good time to review how you are allocating your monthly income to savings, expenses and long-term financial plans.
 Consider options that can help you navigate different market environments, including recessions.
 A time deposit account (also known as a TD or CD) could be an account to consider in a volatile stock market.

 What is a time deposit account?

 A TD is a savings vehicle that typically allows you to earn interest on your money faster, or at a greater rate, than a standard savings account.
 With TDs, interest is compounded over set terms, which means your funds may be more likely to grow over time.

 However, these interest rate advantages come with a stipulation: TDs lock your money in for a specific time period (term), which can range from one month to five years (and beyond).
 A TD’s term is dependent on both the institution offering the account, and the interest rate you prefer, with longer terms typically offering the most attractive interest rates.

 How to ‘ladder’ your TDs

 Accessing the funds you place in a TD before the account matures can be difficult, and may involve penalties and fees or charges.
 But, if you time your accounts just right, you can set a savings strategy that provides regular access to your TD funds, while still giving you the benefits.
 A time deposit laddering plan involves deliberate fund placement in multiple TDs over time with staggered maturity dates.